Burn Fat Fast With Leon Scott’s HIIT Workouts

 “High-intensity interval training or HIIT – basically hard training in short bursts – burns calories at a much quicker rate and burns more fat overall,” says Scott.
 “It also keeps your body burning fat even after your workout is over.”

 “Any interval workout involves alternating periods of high-intensity effort with periods of low-intensity effort, which is called the recovery.
-As an example, this could involve interspersing bouts of sprinting with slower running.
+Interval running is an example, this could involve interspersing bouts of sprinting with slower running.

 “For it to be most effective, you want two extremes – hard and easy.”